 Looking for an Aggieland recreation oasis?
 Lake Bryan is it.
 This is one lake you’ll want to get out on.
-Fortunately, kayaks and stand up paddleboards are available for rental so you can enjoy life on the lake whenever you’d like.
+Kayak and stand up paddleboard rentals are available so you can enjoy life on the lake whenever you’d like.

 If you’d rather stay dry, Lake Bryan is still a go-to destination--beyond just the views.
-Try your luck while fishing.
-Go biking.
-Or take to the park’s many hiking trails.
+Try your luck while fishing, biking or take to the park’s many hiking trails.
 Lake Bryan is perfect for summer because in Texas you’re sure to work up a sweat, so you might as well choose a park where you can cool off, too.

 Don’t let the Texas summers leave you cranking up the air conditioning.
 The hotel room may be the best reprieve, but taking your vacation outside is also always worth it--especially in College Station.
 Hike, bike, picnic, or cool off in one of the many family-friendly outdoor hotspots in Brazos Valley.
 These will be the memories you’ll look back on.